Japan Climate

 This month in numbers

-Japan experienced a significantly warmer April, with an average temperature of 10.62°C, an anomaly of +1.2°C compared to the 1961–1990 baseline.
+Japan experienced an average temperature of 10.62°C in April 2026, marking an anomaly of +1.2°C compared to the 1961–1990 baseline.
 This ranked as the 17th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also saw warmer-than-average conditions in Japan, ranking as the 20th warmest such period on record with an anomaly of +1.3°C.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 saw an average temperature of 5.48°C, an anomaly of +1.3°C, ranking as the 20th warmest such period on record.

 What changed